ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_collins13ipcc.rst

      ("each": save individual models, "mmm": multi-model mean, default), needs to be consistent with ch12_calc_map_diff_mmm_stippandhatch.ncl

+   *Required settings (variables)*

+   * project: CMIP5 (or CMIP6)
+   * mip: variable mip, generally Amon or Omon
+   * field: T2Ms or T3Ms
+   * exp: piControl
+   * preprocessor: which preprocessor to use, depends on field, for T2Ms preprocessor only needs to regrid, for T3Ms we need to extract levels either based on reference_dataset or specify levels.

+   *Optional settings (variables)*

+   * reference_dataset: the reference dataset for level extraction in case of field T3Ms.

 #.
 Script ch12_calc_map_diff_mmm_stippandhatch.ncl:

    *Required settings (script)*